Team-Resourceful/ResourcefulBeesDocs/docs/extra_stuff/list_bee_traits.md

 ### **ender**

 * Causes bee to randomly teleport up to 4 blocks away when not within a 10 block range of a hive or an ender beecon's coverage.
-* Adds portal particle
+* Adds portal particle effects to bee

 ### **nether**

+* Makes bee immune to Lava, Fire, and Hot Floors

 ### **oreo**

+* Applies Instant Health II when attacking player

 ### **kitten**

+* Applies Speed II when attacking player

 ### **slimy**

+* Bee drips slim

 ### **desert**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNjkwNzA0NTJdfQ==
+eyJoaXN0b3J5IjpbLTMzMzQwNTg4OF19
 -->